S3-working-group/s3-practical-guide-french/docs/all.md

 1. Confirm that this situation is both relevant for the organization to respond to, and that responding is the responsibility of you or your team.
 2. Trier le dans votre backlog en fonction de sa priorité.
 When it's time to respond to the driver:
-3. Determine the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Exigence: Un besoin ou un désir jugé nécessaire pour répondre de manière adéquate à un driver organisationnel, ou jugé comme une prochaine étape utile.">requirement</a>
+3. Determine the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Exigence: Un besoin ou un désir jugé nécessaire pour répondre de manière adéquate à un moteur organisationnel, ou jugé comme une prochaine étape utile.">requirement</a>
 4. Decide on how to fulfill the requirement
 5. act on what's been agreed
 6. Regularly review outcomes and, if needed, adapt your decision to improve it, based on what you learn.